Kiriyako/surfaceareacal/README.md

  iii) CSS (internal)
  -

-I am constantly updating this website so that you can get the best user experience.
+~~I am constantly updating this website so that you can get the best user experience.
 Feel free to recommend any changes whenever you feel like!
-I'd be more than happy to review and implement those changes!
+I'd be more than happy to review and implement those changes!~~ This web app project is complete.

 Once again, thank you so much!